Print Options:

 STUFFING

-4 cups whole-grain bread cubes, from 7 to 9 slices fresh wholegrain bread (see note)
+• 4 cups whole-grain bread cubes, from 7 to 9 slices fresh whole-grain bread (use gluten-free if needed)

 GARNISH